MicrosoftDocs/VBA-Docs/api/Visio.ToolbarCustomizable.md

 ---

-# Viewer.ToolbarCustomizable Property (Visio Viewer)
+# Viewer.ToolbarCustomizable property (Visio Viewer)

 Gets or sets a value that indicates whether it is possible to customize the toolbar in Microsoft Visio Viewer.
 Read/write.